Ski resorts you can fly into

 Veysonnaz/Nendaz, Switzerland

 Whisper it, but there's a back door to Switzerland's famed 4 Vallees ski area -- jewel in the crown Verbier -- and visitors can fly right up to the doorstep.
-Sion airfield in the Rhone Valley is a Swiss Air Force fighter jet base (though they're moving out next year), but it also welcomes limited commercial flights and private jets if the pilot's qualified for the tricky approach through towering 13,000 foot peaks.
+Sion airfield in the Rhone Valley was a Swiss Air Force fighter jet base, which also welcomed private jets if the pilots were qualified for the tricky approach through towering 13,000 foot peaks.

+Now daily flights from London Heathrow are offered, and several times a week, there are flights to and from Zurich, Porto and London City.

-Veysonnaz and Nendaz are traditional hamlets, eight and nine miles from the airport respectively, which connect into the circuit, Switzerland's largest ski area with 248 miles of runs and 93 lifts.
+Veysonnaz and Nendaz are traditional hamlets -- eight and nine miles from the airport respectively -- which connect into the 4 Vallees, Switzerland's largest ski area with 248 miles of runs and 93 lifts.

 The high point is Mont Fort at 10,826 feet, with Mont Blanc and Matterhorn panoramas.